 Here are some of the innovations we have introduced so far:

 ● Carbon-Zero TENCEL™.
 In 2021, we launched jeans made with LENZING™’s Carbon-Zero TENCEL™, which is certified CarbonNeutral® thanks to a combination of high-tech, low energy manufacturing methods and carbon offsets.
 You can learn more about this project here.
-We also use TENCEL™ Lyocell and Modal, both of which are biodegradable, use less water, less dyes and are made from the wood pulp of sustainably managed forests.
+We also use TENCEL™ Lyocell and Modal, both of which are biodegradable, use less water, less dyes and are made from the wood pulp of certified forests.

 ● Recycled elastane.
 For some of our styles in our Low Impact Denim range, we use recycled elastane — the material that gives our jeans their bend and flex — from three sources: ROICA™ (the world’s first gold-level Cradle to Cradle Certified® yarn), LYCRA® T400® EcoMade (made from a mix of recycled plastic and plant-based materials) and creora® regen (the first 100% recycled elastane made from reclaimed waste).